-- Prepare a range of nutritional dishes - Use a broad range of manufacturing techniques, including handcraft skills, and a range of tools and equipment skillfully and safely - Accurately weigh, measure and cut a range of materials and ingredients - Programme simple components - Generate, model and develop a range of ideas - Follow procedures for safety and hygiene and understand the procedure of risk assessment - Identify and solve their own design decisions - Understand and prepare digital files for laser cutting production - Evaluate existing products, their own outcomes and the outcomes of their peers.
+- Identify and use a broad range of manufacturing techniques, including handcraft skills, and a range of tools and equipment skillfully and safely. - Accurately weigh, measure and cut a range of materials. - Programme simple components. - Generate, model and develop a range of ideas. - Follow procedures for safety and understand the procedure of risk assessment. - Identify and solve their own design decisions. - Develop independent thought and problem solving skills through practical experimentation. - Understand and prepare digital files for laser cutting production. - Evaluate existing products, their own outcomes and the outcomes of their peers.